-As a small business, one of the most powerful steps you can take to increase brand exposure is to optimize your Pinterest profile.
+As a small business, one of the most powerful steps you can take to increase brand exposure is to set up a Pinterest business account and optimize your profile.

 I’ll admit: when I first started using Pinterest for my business, I wasn’t too thrilled to get the initial setup done.
 I wanted to dive into the fun stuff, like joining group boards and curating pretty graphics.

 But you want to get found by your ideal audience, right?
 And stand out from all the other business accounts?
-And, oh yeah, maybe make some sales?
+And, oh yeah, make some sales?!